 Publications: You can find my publications via Google Scholar

-Background: I received a BSc in Psychology (1st class Hons) from the University of Leeds in 2003, and continued to complete an MRC-funded MSc (distinction, 2004) and PhD in Social Genetic and Developmental Psychiatry in 2008 at the Institute of Psychiatry and Neuroscience, King’s College London.
+Background: I received a BSc in Psychology from the University of Leeds in 2003, and an MRC-funded MSc (2004) and PhD (2008) in Social Genetic and Developmental Psychiatry at the Institute of Psychiatry and Neuroscience, King’s College London.
 In 2012 I moved to the University of Adelaide, and in 2016 to Flinders University as a Matthew Flinders Fellow.
 Here I head the Behavioural Genetic and Environmental Mechanisms (Behavioural GEMs) Lab.
-For current projects please see the Research and Supervision page in the tabs above.
+For current projects please see Research and Supervision in the tabs above.

 PhD Social Genetic and Developmental Psychiatry